Brian Carney (rugby): Rugby union

 On Thursday 15 March 2007, BBC Sport reported that Carney had signed for Munster, switching to rugby union, with speculation rife that he would be fast-tracked onto Ireland's team for its tour of Argentina in summer 2007.
 Because he had walked out on his contract with the Gold Coast Titans, Munster had to pay compensation to the Australian club to secure Carney's registration.
 Carney made his début for Munster, against Ulster at Ravenhill on 23 March 2007, scoring a try in the 76th minute.
 He scored his second try in two matches in an away loss to Ospreys on 7 April.
 In April 2007, Carney was named in the Ireland squad for their tour of Argentina.
 In the first Test, Carney's rugby union international début, he scored an interception try minutes into the game.

 Carney was selected in the Irish squad for the 2007 Rugby Union World Cup.
 However, he did not make an appearance at the tournament.

 Carney made a try-scoring début for the Barbarians against the Scarlets on 31 January 2009.
 He participated in the Dubai World Cup Sevens as part of a 12-man Irish squad, finishing up as joint-highest Irish try scorer with three tries.
 Though Ireland was in a tough pool stage, including Samoa, Australia, and Portugal, Ireland did manage to defeat Australia 24–21, with Carney getting a try.
 He scored two more tries in the Bowl semi-final victory over Hong Kong.
 They went on to lose 17–14 to Zimbabwe in the Bowl Final, for an overall ranking of 10th.

 Return to rugby league

 On 2 June 2009, the Warrington Wolves announced that they had signed Carney for the remainder of 2009's Super League XIV.
 The move was Carney's fifth signing to a rugby league team in his playing career, at the age of 32.
 On 2 June 2009 edition of the Sky Sports rugby league magazine show, Boots N' All, Carney vehemently denied that a return to rugby league would lead to a subsequent career with the England national team, in favour of his own native team.
 Carney provided commentary for Sky Sport's coverage of the 2009 Super League Grand Final, and the 2009 Gillette Four Nations tournament.
-He finished his career at Warrington at the end of 2009 and regularly appears on Sky Sports.
+He finished his career at Warrington at the end of 2009.

+Media career

+After ending his playing career, Carney remained with Warrington in a part-time role as a player welfare officer.

+In 2010, Carney became a presenter for Sky Sports rugby league coverage.